openssl/technical-policies/policies/api-compat.md

 Policy on API compatibility in minor releases
 =============================================

-Public API of the OpenSSL libraries is defined as functions, macros, data structure declarations, typedefs, and data variables in header files in the `include/openssl` subdirectory of the source tree and `include/openssl` subdirectory of the build tree.
+The public [API] of the OpenSSL libraries is defined as functions, macros, data structure declarations, typedefs, and data variables in header files in the `include/openssl` subdirectory of the source tree and `include/openssl` subdirectory of the build tree.